Friends and family attend mass in honor of French attack victims

 Investigators also found three improvised explosive devices, a 7.65 mm handgun and a hunting knife in the supermarket, a source said.

-Police were holding two people as part of the investigation - a woman connected to Lakdim and a 17-year-old male said to be one of his friends.
+Police were still holding two people as part of the investigation - a woman connected to Lakdim and a 17-year-old male said to be one of his friends, the judicial source said.

 Since 2015 more than 240 people have been killed in France in attacks by assailants who either pledged allegiance to Islamic State or were inspired by the ultra-hardline group.